 - Experiencing restrictions to your normal routine as a result of the fear.

-Many people have small phobias they can manage, but if the phobia ever starts to genuinely effect your ability to live a quality life, you may need to find a treatment solution.
+Many people have small phobias they can manage, but if the phobia ever starts to genuinely affect your ability to live a quality life, you may need to find a treatment solution.

 6: Post Traumatic Stress Disorder (PTSD)